 Neves Solicitors LLP is committed to providing a high quality legal service to all our clients.
-When something goes wrong, we need you to tell us about it.
+If you have any concerns about the quality of our service, we need you to tell us about it.
 This will help us to improve our standards.

 Our complaints procedure